-- (2) Subject to sub-clause (6) the local government may approve an application for a development approval that does not comply with an additional site and development requirement. - (3) An approval under subclause (2) may be unconditional or subject to any conditions the local government considers appropriate. - (4) If the local government is of the opinion that the non-compliance with an additional site and development requirement will mean that the development is likely to adversely affect any owners or occupiers in the general locality or in an area adjoining the site of the development, the local government must - (a) consult the affected owners or occupiers by following one or more of the provisions for advertising applications for development approval under clause 64(4) of the deemed provisions; and - (b) have regard to any expressed views prior to making its determination to grant development approval under this clause. - (5) The local government may only approve an application for development approval under this clause if the local government is satisfied that - (a) approval of the proposed development would be appropriate having regard to the matters that the local government is to have regard to in considering an application for development approval as set out in clause 67(2) of the deemed provisions; and - (b) the non-compliance with the additional site and development requirement will not have a significant adverse effect on the occupiers or users of the development, the inhabitants of the locality or the likely future development of the locality. - (6) The power conferred by this clause shall not apply to any development or site requirement set out in Schedule B, Schedule C and Table 7(1) with regard to maximum wall height and maximum building heights or to reduce minimum car park requirements provided by clause 32.

-35. Restrictive covenants
+- (2) The local government may approve an application for a development approval that does not comply with an additional site and development requirement. - (3) An approval under subclause (2) may be unconditional or subject to any conditions the local government considers appropriate. - (4) If the local government is of the opinion that the non-compliance with an additional site and development requirement will mean that the development is likely to adversely affect any owners or occupiers in the general locality or in an area adjoining the site of the development, the local government must - (a) consult the affected owners or occupiers by following one or more of the provisions for advertising applications for development approval under clause 64(4) of the deemed provisions; and - (b) have regard to any expressed views prior to making its determination to grant development approval under this clause. - (5) The local government may only approve an application for development approval under this clause if the local government is satisfied that - (a) approval of the proposed development would be appropriate having regard to the matters that the local government is to have regard to in considering an application for development approval as set out in clause 67(2) of the deemed provisions; and - (b) the non-compliance with the additional site and development requirement will not have a significant adverse effect on the occupiers or users of the development, the inhabitants of the locality or the likely future development of the locality. - (6) The power conferred by this clause shall not apply to any development or site requirement set out in Schedule B or Schedule C. - 35.
+Restrictive covenants

-(1) A restrictive covenant affecting land in the Scheme area that would have the effect of limiting the number of residential dwellings which may be constructed on the land is extinguished or varied to the extent that the number of residential dwellings that may be constructed is less than the number that could be constructed on the land under this Scheme.

-- (2) If subclause (1) operates to extinguish or vary a restrictive covenant: - (a) development approval is required to construct a residential dwelling that would result in the number of residential dwellings on the land exceeding the number that would have been allowed under the restrictive covenant; and - (b) the local government must not grant development approval for the construction of the residential dwelling unless it advertises the application for development approval in accordance with clause 64 of the deemed provisions.
+- (1) A restrictive covenant affecting land in the Scheme area that would have the effect of limiting the number of residential dwellings which may be constructed on the land is extinguished or varied to the extent that the number of residential dwellings that may be constructed is less than the number that could be constructed on the land under this Scheme. - (2) If subclause (1) operates to extinguish or vary a restrictive covenant: - (a) development approval is required to construct a residential dwelling that would result in the number of residential dwellings on the land exceeding the number that would have been allowed under the restrictive covenant; and - (b) the local government must not grant development approval for the construction of the residential dwelling unless it advertises the application for development approval in accordance with clause 64 of the deemed provisions.